danekf/GitCooking/server/README.md

 Use the `psql -U development` command to login to the PostgreSQL server with the username `development` and the password `development`.
 You may sub the username and password for your preferred development credentials.

-Create a database with the command `CREATE DATABASE GitCooking_development;`.
+Create a database with the command `CREATE DATABASE gitcooking_development;`.

 Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
 The `node-postgres` library uses these environment variables by default.